1. How do can I clean my pannier?

 - Select gentle cycle.

-Note: the waterproofness may suffer a bit each successive washing.
+Note: the waterproofness may suffer a bit of each successive washing.

 5. I have oil stains from my bike chain.
 How can I remove them?